JuliaDynamics/NetworkDynamics.jl/docs/src/mathematical_model.md

 ### Single Sided Edge Outputs
-Often, edge function will possess some symmetry which makes it more convenient to define "single sided" edge functions
+Often, edge outputs will possess some symmetry which makes it more convenient to define "single sided" edge output functions
 ```julia
 function g_single(y, xᵥ, v_src, v_dst, pₑ, t)
     # mutate y
     nothing
 end
 ```
-There are multiple wrappers available to automaticially convert them into double-sided edge functions:
+There are multiple wrappers available to automaticially convert them into double-sided edge output functions:

 - `Directed(g_single)` builds a double-sided function *which only couples* to the destination side.
 - `Symmetric(g_single)` builds a double-sided function in which both ends receive `y`.
 - `AntiSymmetric(g_single)` builds a double-sided function where the destination receives `y` and the source receives `-y`.
-- `Fiducial(g_single_src, g_singl_dst)` builds a double-sided edge function based on two single sided functions.
+- `Fiducial(g_single_src, g_singl_dst)` builds a double-sided edge output function based on two single sided functions.

 ## Feed Forward Behavior
-The most general version of the component functions can contain direct feed forwards from the input, i.e. the edge output might depend directly on the connected vertices or the vertex output might depend directly on the aggregated edge input.
+The most general version of the component models can contain direct feed forwards from the input, i.e. the edge output might depend directly on the connected vertices or the vertex output might depend directly on the aggregated edge input.

 Whenever possible, you should define output functions without feed forwards, i.e.
 ```julia